Comment on page

 To deploy a flow, making your changes visible to responders who are sent to it, click Deploy at the top right of the flow editor.
-If you've already published the flow you are editing, the button will instead show Redeploy.

-Pinning can be circumvented by loading a form in your browser's incognito window.
-No
+By loading a form in your browser's incognito window.
+No responder_uuid

 or variant_revision_uuid

-is stored in an incognito session.
-Pro-tip: If you are trying to test the most up-to-date revisions of your form but keep seeing old revisions get loaded, navigate to the form in an incognito window!
+Pro-tip: If you are trying to test the most up-to-date revision of your form but keep getting old revisions loaded because you are pinned, navigate to the form in an incognito window!

 By enabling supercede past revisions of variant? when you publish, you will force responders who started on an older revision of your variant onto the newest revision being published.